Chronic Lymphocytic Leukemia Clinical Trial

 Screening for hepatitis is not required.
 Patients with known treated or past exposure viral hepatitis may participate after confirmation of absence of active infection (i.e. negative viral load).

 Significant pleural effusions leading to respiratory compromise and need for intervention (i.e. thoracentesis).

 Alcohol abuse requiring medical treatment.

-Participants with a history of acute pancreatitis, chronic pancreatitis, or any ongoing pancreatic disease not considered related to ALL.
+Participants with a history of or current acute pancreatitis, chronic pancreatitis, or any ongoing pancreatic disease.

 History of a serious bleeding disorder unrelated to ALL.

-It is suggested that participants receiving treatment with medications that meet one of the following criteria discontinue the relevant drug at least one week prior to the start of treatment with ABL001 and for the duration of the study.
-If the medication is medically necessary review with PI before enrollment.
+It is suggested that participants receiving treatment with medications that meet one of the following criteria discontinue the relevant drug prior to the start of treatment with ASCIMINIB and for the duration of the study.
+If the medication is medically necessary, review with PI before enrollment.

 Strong inducers of CYP3A4/5.

 CYP3A4/5, CYP2C8 and CYP2C9 substrates with narrow therapeutic index.
 All other substrates of the enzymes should be used with caution.